Ethnomusicology Program

 The Five College Certificate Program in Ethnomusicology allows students interested in studying music from a multi-disciplinary perspective to build bridges across departmental boundaries in a rigorous and structured manner.

 The Five College community is home to a diverse, vibrant group of students, scholars, and performers working in ethnomusicology, the anthropology of music, and related disciplines.
 Through the Five College consortium, students may take courses for credit at any campus.
 In addition, students with a special interest in ethnomusicology may pursue the Five College Certificate in Ethnomusicology, a program that allows students to develop a unique, multi-disciplinary curriculum focused on their individual research interests.
-Please note that as of Fall 2013, students from all five campuses, including the university, are eligible to participate in the certificate program.
+Please note that as of Fall 2013, undergraduate students from all five campuses, including the university, are eligible to participate in the certificate program.

 Opportunities abound!
 Join one of several performance ensembles, take courses focused on a wide variety of topics, attend concerts and other events, and learn about our faculty.